yyzahran/planet-technical-assessment/README.md

 ### Prerequisites

-You'll need Python3 to run the project
+You'll need Python 3+ to run the project.

 ### Installation